Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Once you’ve finished:

-- make sure any personal data you’ve collected (on paper or in recordings) is stored safely so you can transport it securely
+- make sure any personal data you’ve collected (on paper or in recordings) is stored securely

 Examples and case studies